06 Dec 2018 | Journal

 Most of my work these days is created on unstretched canvas – often irregular in shape.
-This has been an organic transition and stems from my fast approach and dislike of perfection.
-Although if you frame my artwork using the following guidelines, you?ll have the perfect hang-ready finish.
+This has been an organic transition and stems from my impulsive approach and fondness of imperfection.
+Although if you frame my artwork using the following guidelines, you’ll have the perfect ‘hang-ready’ finish.
 The right framing is crucial when dealing with contemporary art – for both aesthetic and protection.

 Here’s a perfect example on how to frame my artwork from Sydney-based Culture PR legends Thinking Loud…